 The owner used to do pottery as a hobby and her collection of pottery items are used in the kitchen – mugs, bowls, tea kettles, tea mugs — adding a very cool country table setting.

-There are a total of six (6) rooms for guests: 3 upstairs and 3 downstairs.
-They are spacious and bright lit with windows allowing good ventilation and a beautifully lit room on moonlight nights.
-The rooms are private and wi-fi connection is accessible unless the service provider conks out.
+There are is a total of 5 rooms for guests.
+They are spacious and bright lit with windows allowing good ventilation and a beautifully illuminated room on moonlight nights.
+The rooms are private and WiFi connection is readily accessible unless the mountain weather interrupts.
 All rooms have wood floors — in spite of the cold season from November to February, the temperature is warmer and cozier in so-called ‘bedweather’, especially when you are sleeping on handcrafted wooden beds.
 Wood parquet on the floors are warm and clean providing a healthy atmosphere.
-The upstairs bedrooms are along the front area of the house, providing a view of Mt.
-Ampacao and the downtown area of Sagada; the downstairs bedrooms on the other hand share a common veranda that gives the backyard view of Mt.
+The upper floor bedrooms are along the front area of the house, providing a view of Mt.
+Ampacao and the downtown area of Sagada; the lower floor bedrooms on the other hand share a common veranda that gives the backyard view of Mt.
 Kanip-aw, and parts of the Echo Valley.

 Slow down everyone, you’re moving too fast.
 Frames can’t catch you when you’re moving like that. – JJ